Backlynk

 Why did my Domain Authority suddenly drop?

-The most common causes: Moz index recalibration (all scores shift when the index updates — it's not a penalty), competitors gaining links faster (DA is relative), link rot (existing backlinks silently disappeared), toxic links increasing your Spam Score, or technical SEO issues blocking link equity flow.
+The most common causes: index recalibration, competitors gaining links faster, link rot, spammy referring domains, or technical SEO issues that make the site harder to crawl.
 Use Backlynk's backlink analyzer to diagnose your profile before assuming the worst.

 What's the difference between Moz DA and Ahrefs DR?